-This white marble building overlooking the city from the quarter of Vračar belongs to the highlights what to see in Belgrade.
+This white marble building overlooking the city from the quarter of Vračar belongs to the highlights of what to see in Belgrade.
 It’s the biggest orthodox church in the Balkans, and one of the biggest on earth.
 As many as 10,700 people can fit inside this monumental building.

 The walls inside the St. Sava church are unattractively covered by scaffolding–the church had been patiently awaiting its completion since 1936 when construction officially began.
 Work on the interior is still in progress, but the northern section is still open to both worshippers and visitors alike.

 TIP: Take a good look up at the church’s dome.
 It is quite special as it was built separately (weighing an impressive 4000 tons), and lifting it up to the roof took a full 20 days.
 Quite amazing, huh?

 The historical complex of Kelemegdan is the oldest monument in town.
 This is the place were Celtic tribes first settled in the 4th century BC.
-If you are into the history, this deserves a spot among the top things to do in Belgrade.
+If you are into history, this deserves a spot among the top things to do in Belgrade.